damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 # Climate
-Not only social issues were more important during the second wave of globalization, but others also such as climate, proving that a general perspective shift occurred during in teh WB and the UN the second half of the XXth century in terms of public policy, priorities and development strategies.
+As mentioned before, not only social issues were more important during the second wave of globalization, but others also such as climate, proving that a general perspective shift occurred during the second half of the XXth century for the WB and the UN  in terms of public policy, priorities and development strategies.

+However, discussion abour climate is strictly related to industrialization policies, trade, natural ressources and big scale industry.
+So the rise of this new topic is the rise of the discussin about the consequences of policies related to development, wealth and trade that we had during the XXth century.

 ![tags]({{ site.url }}/paradigmsofglobalization/assets/images/Climate UN.png)